rh-mobb/documentation/content/docs/aro/add-infra-nodes/index.md

 ## Create Infra Nodes

-We'll use the MOBB Helm Chart for adding ARO `machinesets` which defaults to creating `infra` nodes, it looks up an existing `machineset` to collect cluster specific settings and then creates a new `machineset` specific for `infra` nodes with the same settings.
+We'll use the MOBB Helm Chart for adding ARO `machinesets` which parameters for creating `infra` nodes, it looks up an existing `machineset` to collect cluster specific settings and then creates a new `machineset` specific for `infra` nodes with the same settings.
+The chart used to default to infra nodes up to version `0.2.0` from and including version 0.2.0 you need to specify the roles, labels and taints explicitly.

 1. Add the MOBB chart repository to your Helm